psy03/Group6/README.md

 # Digital tools used

 ## QuizN
+### primary function
-- The first tool is 'quizn' to check what you have learned.
+- The first tool is **'QuizN'** to check what you have learned.
 It allows students who participate in the quiz show to feel the fun and immersion of the competition through real-time ranking and checking the results.
 - It is used to check whether students understand the content well after a unit is finished and what they have learned is organized.
 ![This is an image](/path/to/image.jpg)  *__각자 사진 첨부 필요__*